So4inka/Summer-list-app/README.md

 #### MVP

-- Build my API
-- Render data on a page
+- Use Axios to POST/create new data on Airtable.
+- Use Axios to Update to Airtable
+- Use Axios to consume data from Airtable, and GET/render that data in your components
+- Utilize React Router, installed via NPM
 - Allow user to navigate into all features from Home Page
 - Have clickable functions
 - Add beautiful design/ Images using React-Bootstrap Cards, CSS
-- Have Functioning Form page to Add New Activity
-- Have an option of Edit an activity on the Page with the current activity
+- Deployed via Netlify

 #### PostMVP